aslam7861/aslam7861/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...my own(Open to work)
 - 🌱 I’m currently learning ...
-Data Science Bottcamp
+Data Science Bootcamp
-- 👯 I’m looking to collaborate on ... pyhton
+- 👯 I’m looking to collaborate on ... python
 - 🤔 I’m looking for help with ...Cloud computing AWS
 - ..
 A medium Article...https://medium.com/@aliaslam9439/automation-on-airports-using-api-and-aws-338dbb7f22bc
 - 💬 Ask me about ...Anything